alphagov/smart-answers/docs/tasks/retiring-a-smart-answer.md

 # How to retire a Smart Answer

-The process to retire a published Smart Answer involves using a [rake task](#removing-the-content-item) to update on GOV.UK the content item that represents the Smart Answer flow, and then [removing the code](#remove-smart-answer-code) for the Smart Answer.
+Retiring a published Smart Answer involves using a [rake task](#removing-the-content-item) to update the content item that represents the Smart Answer flow, and then [removing the code](#remove-smart-answer-code).

 ## Removing the content item

-Before removing a Smart Answer you will need the content_id for the Smart Answer.
-These can be found in the `app/flows/<\smart-answer>_flow.rb` file of the Smart Answer that is being retired.
-For redirecting or replacing a Smart Answer you will also need to know the paths of these pages these are based off the `name` attribute of the `app/flows/<\smart-answer>_flow.rb` file.
+Before removing a Smart Answer you will need its content_id.
+This is found in the relevant `app/flows/<\smart-answer>_flow.rb` file.

+For redirecting or replacing a Smart Answer you will also need to know the paths of the pages, which are based off the `name` attribute of the `app/flows/<\smart-answer>_flow.rb` file.
 For example, for the Marriage Abroad Smart Answer the path is `/marriage-abroad`.